Floorp-Projects/Floorp/mobile/android/android-components/components/feature/findinpage/README.md

 ```

 ### Adding feature find in page.
-To use feature find in page you have to do two things:
+To use this feature you have to do two things:

 **1. Add the `FindInPageView` widget to you layout.**